-First, let's get some of the lingo straight even though even the medical experts in these cases often confuse them.
+First, let's get some of the lingoes straight even though even the medical experts in these cases often confuse them.
 Paralysis of the lower brachial plexus is known as Erb-Duchenne palsy.
 Klumpke's palsy usually coincides with Erb's palsy and is referred to as global brachial plexus palsy.
 The brachial plexus is a network of nerves which allows the transfer of signals from the spine to the shoulder, arm, and hand.
-Damage to those nerves result in brachial plexus injuries.
+Damage to those nerves results in brachial plexus injuries.

 Medical experts disagree on the extent to which Klumpke's palsy is preventable.
 Some doctors say that Klumpke's palsy is usually preventable.
 Other doctors disagree.
-But no one can serious argue that Klumpke's palsy cannot be caused by medical malpractice.
+But no one can seriously argue that Klumpke's palsy cannot be caused by medical malpractice.
 In too many tragic cases, a plexus injury causes lifelong injuries to children because of a simple mistake made by a doctor at the time of your life when you need the best possible medical care.What Causes a Brachial Plexus Injury

 What happens when these injuries are caused by a medical mistake?
 Often what happens is there is a problem getting the baby to deliver.
 Some doctors simply panic before good medical practice says they should, and they apply excessive traction to get the baby out.
 There are lots of different things doctors attentive doctors who are on top of the problem should try first.